johnmrkdks/UTOS-Co./apps/server/drizzle/seed/README.md

 # Database Seeder

-This directory contains the seeder files for populating the Down Under Chauffeur database with initial data.
+This directory contains the seeder files for populating the Down Under Chauffeurs database with initial data.

 ## Files